Barb Wire (character)

-Barb Wire is a superhero published by Comics Greatest World, an imprint of Dark Horse Comics.
-The character first appeared in Comics' Greatest World: Steel Harbor in 1993.
+Barb Wire is a fictional character appearing in Comics Greatest World, an imprint of Dark Horse Comics.
+Created by Chris Warner and Team CGW, the character first appeared in Comics' Greatest World: Steel Harbor in 1993.
 The original Barb Wire series published nine issues between 1994 and 1995 and was followed by a four-issue miniseries in 1996.
 A reboot was published in 2015 and lasted eight issues.
 In 1996, the character was adapted into a film starring Pamela Anderson.
 Unlike the comics, the film takes place in a possible future rather than an alternate version of present-day Earth.